davidzoufaly/finance-mgn/README.md

    Note: If you need to modify FIO API calls, refer to the [official documentation](https://www.fio.cz/docs/cz/API_Bankovnictvi.pdf).

-5. **AIR Bank (Optional)**
+5. **Air Bank (Optional)**

    - Go to your internet banking.
    - Navigate to Accounts and Cards -> Options -> Statement sending setup.
-   - Set delivery to your mailbox (the default email tied to the AIR Bank account), or configure a different email under "Statement sending for others."
+   - Set delivery to your mailbox (the default email tied to the Air Bank account), or configure a different email under "Statement sending for others."
    - Ensure you selected "monthly" sending.
    - The first email should arrive on the first day of the following month at 7 AM CET.
-   - By default, the email attachment is password-protected using the phone number tied to the AIR Bank account.
+   - By default, the email attachment is password-protected using the phone number tied to the Air Bank account.
    - Add `EMAIL_USERNAME`, `EMAIL_PASSWORD`, `EMAIL_IMAP_SERVER`, `EMAIL_IMAP_PORT`, and `AIR_ATTACHMENT_PASSWORD` in [./.env](.env).

    Note: Gmail is not supported due to the lack of basic authentication.
 You can use email providers such as Seznam.cz.